Motability and electric, plug-in hybrid and hybrid cars

 Hybrid, plug-in hybrid and electric cars are available on the Motability scheme.
 Here's what you need to know

 Cars can be a vital way of getting around for people with a disability.
-But, depending on a person's disability, they may need a larger model capable of accommodating a wheelchair, or one that can be easily modified with hand controls or other adaptations.
+Depending on individual circumstances, they may need a larger model capable of accommodating a wheelchair, or one that can be easily modified with hand controls or other adaptations.
 Or, they may simply want a conventional car that their carer, a friend or family member can drive them in.

 The Motability Scheme can help with this.
-Motability is a charity that co-operates closely with the government's Department for Work and Pensions It exists to help people with a disability purchase a new car suitable for their needs, and to assist with conversions or adaptations if necessary.
-The scheme covers not just the lease of new car, but also the insurance cover, breakdown cover and all routine maintenance and servicing.
+Motability is a charity that works closely with the government's Department for Work and Pensions (DWP).
+It exists to help people with a disability purchase a new car suitable for their needs, and to assist with conversions or adaptations if necessary.
+The scheme covers not just the lease of a car, but also insurance cover, breakdown cover and all routine maintenance and servicing.

 Anyone in receipt of a War Pensions Mobility Supplement or the Armed Forces Independence Payment can also lease a vehicle on the Motability Scheme.
 In recent years, an increasing range of hybrid, plug-in hybrid and electric vehicles have become available on the scheme, giving buyers more choice than before.